antonisdim/haystac/docs/index.rst

 ts_tv_counts: directory where all the transition and transversion counts are stored per taxon

 probabilities: directory where the likelihood matrix and final posterior abundances/probabilities are stored.
-The final output for abundance calculation has the suffix {sample-prefix}_posterior_abundance.tsv,
+The final output for abundance calculation has the suffix posterior_abundance.tsv,

 mapdamage: directory that includes all the mapdamage profiles for every taxon in our Database